So, I’ve gone keto.

 How can food make such a difference?!

-I’m skeptical of all the “paleo”, or even keto, claims that they are how people used to eat, or that it’s inherently better/natural for humans.
+I’m skeptical of all the claims that paleo or keto is how people used to eat, or that it’s inherently better/natural for humans.
 Humans didn’t have easy access to grocery stores with all the variety of protein, vegetables, fruits, and nuts or seeds they could want.
 But it does make sense that humans, historically, have run off their own fat stores rather than having to feed every few hours.
 Old recipes were pretty high fat.
 And we know what some cultures traditionally ate.
 We also know that we’ve gotten totally off track with manufactured/commercial foods and their marketing, slipped into bad habits of daily treats, and been impacted by some bad nutrition science.

 The plan I’m doing is whole food – no pre-made, or processed food.
 It’s all home-made, from quality ingredients.
 I’ve always felt better when I ate home-made dinners, rather than frozen dinners (even “good” ones).
 It just makes sense that feeding your body nutrient-dense, quality fare is better for you than filling up on additives, low-nutrient and over-processed starches, and sugar.

 By dropping the sugar and grains, and focusing on low-carbohydrate vegetables, fatty meats and fish, and fats, you heal inflammation in the gut.
-We now know that the gut is key to your immune system.
-Food allergies and intolerances, skin rashes/ inflammation/ other issues, IBS, autoimmune issues, mood imbalances and depression, thyroid, chronic inflammation – all can be caused or exacerbated by issues with the gut!
+We now know that the gut is key to your immune system and also effects mental health.
+Food allergies and intolerances, skin rashes/ inflammation/other issues, IBS, autoimmune issues, mood imbalances and depression, thyroid, chronic inflammation – all can be caused or exacerbated by issues with the gut!
 So, healing can only help.
 The symptoms of leaky gut and candida overgrowth are closely related, and inflammation and depression as well; eating a low carbohydrate, sugar-free, grain-free diet removes the irritants and supports healing.

 A low-carb/high fat (LCHF) eating style has been identified to help with: